 Create A Galley Kitchen With A Peninsula Or Island

 For enthusiastic home cooks, the galley kitchen can prove challenging in terms of providing enough work and storage space.
 Adding a peninsula or island is an easy solution.

 If you’re one who favors flexibility, a portable kitchen island might be a great choice.
-These often feature cabinets, drawers, and other features you’d expect from permanent structures, but you can move it where you want it, whenever you want.
+These often feature cabinets, drawers, and other features you’d expect from permanent structures, but you can move them where you want them, whenever you want.
 In the midst of an involved cooking project?
 Pull it closer to the stove so you have easier access to your prepped ingredients.
 Entertaining friends?
 You have the perfect surface to set up a drink and snack station.

 But if your kitchen is especially narrow, a peninsula — an L-shaped counter and lower-cabinet extension — might make more sense.
 These can make an impact in adding storage, work surface, and seating without obstructing movement through the space.

 What Is The Process And Timing To Complete A Galley Kitchen Remodel?

 The amount of time it takes to complete a galley kitchen remodel depends on the size and scope of the work being done.
 A simple project can take as little as three to four weeks, while a total renovation including custom cabinetry and other specialized components might take two to three months.
 A general rule of thumb: Ask your kitchen remodeling contractor for a time estimate, then tack on an additional 10 to 20%.
 This allows wiggle room for an appliance on backorder or other delays.

 One of the most challenging things about kitchen remodels is that you’ll temporarily be without a place to cook.
 Setting up a temporary kitchen — complete with microwave, mini-fridge, and coffee station — elsewhere in the house will help take some of the financial stings out of the restaurant takeout you’ll inevitably be ordering.